 There are a few little things you might not have thought about though when it comes down to how you can put yourself in a better position to be able to exercise to your heart's content.

 The most obvious, but not always the most convenient gap you can work around is when they go to bed.
 Even if you are tired from running around all day, it can be useful to practice some yoga or Pilates to help centre yourself and exercise both physically and mentally to create a healthy body and mind before you turn in for the night.

 Another good system you can put into place to make a little more of the time that you do have is to take shifts with another family member or even someone close to you in a similar situation like a friend with a family of their own.
-They will likely appreciate the time off when it’s your turn too, and it means that your kids have something to do whilst you can focus on your training and make up for the time you may be losing otherwise in the at home or the gym.
+They will likely appreciate the time off when it’s your turn too, and it means that your kids have something to do whilst you can focus on your training and make up for the time you may be losing otherwise either at home or at the gym.